LINDSAY BUFFINGTON, HARPIST

 Lindsay is proud to have co-founded two chamber music duos: Deux en Harpe, with the Swiss harpist Céline Gay des Combes, founded in 2008, and Cochlea Duo, flute and harp, with the American flutist Chelsea Czuchra, founded in 2013.

-Teaching is an important part of Lindsay’s career.
-She is a private harp teacher at the International School of Basel and also maintains a private teaching studio.
-In addition, she works as a substitute teacher for colleagues in music schools throughout Switzerland.
-Past employers include the Musikschule Stadt Luzern (2011-2012) and Musikschule Werdenberg (2010-2012), where she taught both children and adults.
+Teaching is an important part of Lindsay’s work.
+She teaches harp at the Musikschule Horw and Musikschule Hochdorf in Kanton Luzern, in addition to being a private harp teacher at the International School of Basel.
+She has also worked as a substitute teacher for colleagues in music schools throughout Switzerland.
+Past employers include the Musikschule Stadt Luzern, Musikschule Werdenberg and Musikschule der Region Thun.

 Just for fun

-Lindsay also plays the clarinet and tenor saxophone and is a member of the Feldmusik Basel - Big Band.
+Lindsay also plays the clarinet and tenor saxophone.
 She enjoys dancing in her free time, especially modern dance, as well as lindy hop, blues, tango, and salsa.

-Lindsay plays a Lyon and Healy Style 23 Pedal Harp, and a “Profi” model celtic harp by the Swiss harpmaker Christoph Mani.
+Lindsay plays a Lyon and Healy Style 23 Pedal Harp, and a “Llawenydd” model celtic harp by the Swiss harpmaker Christoph Mani.